MechanicalRock/mechanicalrock.github.io/_posts/2021-04-28-fed-talk-s01e02-theme-providers.md

 MUI's Theme allow you to configure a palette, which is a make up "colour intention".
 Here are the colour intentions and their uses.

 * **primary** - used to represent primary interface elements for a user.
-It's the color displayed most frequently across your app's screens and components.
+It's the colour displayed most frequently across your app's screens and components.
 * **secondary** - used to represent secondary interface elements for a user.
 It provides more ways to accent and distinguish your product.
 Having it is optional.
 * **error** - used to represent interface elements that the user should be made aware of.
 * **warning** - used to represent potentially dangerous actions or important messages.
 * **info** - used to present information to the user that is neutral and not necessarily important.
-* **success** - used to indicate the successful completion of an action that user triggered.
+* **success** - used to indicate the successful completion of an action that a user triggered.
-If you want to learn more about color, you can check out the color section.
+If you want to learn more about colour, you can check out the colour section.

 The following screenshot shows each colour intention and their default values: